 Finally, you’ll want to take a look at their sales process.
 How are they selling their products or services?
 What kind of offers are they making?
 What’s the overall experience like?

-This will give you some ideas of how you can improve upon their sales process and better serve your target audience.
+This will give you some ideas of how you can improve upon their sales process and better serve your target audience when you build brand awareness.

 Develop a marketing strategy.